nevanscott/uxui0818/_homework/3-fashion-blog.md

 ---
 title: Fashion Blog
-assigned: Jan 22, 2015
+assigned: Jan 20, 2015
-due: Jan 29, 2015
+due: Jan 22, 2015
 ---

 Assignment
 ----------

-* Finish and submit the Fashion Blog project we started in class on Wednesday.
+* Finish and submit the Fashion Blog project we started in class.

 Details